kq320/PUI2016_kq320/README.md

 # PUI2016_kq320
-The homework is finished by myself.
+The homework was done by myself.